NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/ROS-MED/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Convert the CAD files for Smart Tempalte to the ROS model (URDF and XACRO).
+1. Convert the CAD files for Smart Template to the ROS model (URDF and XACRO).
 1. Test controlling and visualizing the robot on 3D Slicer.

 ## Progress and Next Steps